xem/3DShomebrew/README.md

 ###Build procedure

 Let's go back to our ctrulib/template folder.
-- Open a CLI (command line invite).
+- Open a CLI (command line interface).
 If you're on Windows, press Shift + right click on the template folder and choose "Open a CLI here".
 - type ````make```` and press enter.
 - After a few seconds, the process finishes and you can find a build folder (you can ignore it) and two new files .3dsx and .smdh.
 You can send them on your SD card to test the homebrew on real hardware.
 - You can rebuild those files anytyme after editing your source code.